Pravallika-Cheekatimalla/AI-Receptive/README.md

 - **Personalized Recommendations**: A curated list of movies for users based on their preferences.

 ## 🔮 Future Vision
-- **Real-Time Recommendations**: Develop a web or mobile app for instant movie suggestions.
+- **Real-Time Recommendations**: Enhance the Streamlit app with additional features and live updates.
 - **Deep Learning Integration**: Enhance accuracy with advanced neural networks.
 - **Dataset Expansion**: Include richer metadata, such as genres, cast, and user demographics.

 ## 👩‍💻 Contributors
 - **Pravallika Cheekatimalla**: Creator and lead developer of the project.

-## 📜 License
-This project is available under the [MIT License](LICENSE).
-Feel free to explore, modify, and share with proper attribution.

 ## 🙌 Acknowledgments
 - Gratitude to online resources and datasets that made this project possible.